svaarala/duktape/doc/memory-management.rst

 Garbage collection of value stacks
 ----------------------------------

-While an Ecmascript function is running, the value stack frame allocated for it has a minimum size matching the "register count" of the function.
+While an ECMAScript function is running, the value stack frame allocated for it has a minimum size matching the "register count" of the function.
 All of these registers are reachable from a mark-and-sweep viewpoint, even if the values held by the registers are never referenced by the bytecode